 "Matt … don't forget my suitcase … and in my purse is a list of people I want you to call … and I noticed the bakery across the street.
 Could you get me a key lime pie?
 I have a hankering for something sweet."

-Matt dropped his head in surrender, "I'm sorry, dear.
+Matt dropped his head in surrender.
+"Sorry dear.
 Anything you want, dear," he said as he shook and massaged his sore hand.

-The nurses and orderlies took CJ into a large room with a lot of machines and curtains.
-They helped her onto the bed and became very busy with taking vitals and attaching cords.
+The nurses and orderlies whisked CJ away into a large room with machines whirring away.
+They helped her onto the bed and became very busy taking vitals and attaching cords.
 Matt took a couple of steps backwards to get out of their way.

 "Hey, Chris" he called out."
 Alert the troops.
-CJ and Matt are out the hospital as we speak."
+CJ and Matt are at the hospital as we speak."

-Matt returned to CJ's room about 15 minutes later.
-He slowly approached her bed and very gently asked, "How ya doin', CJ?"
+Matt returned to CJ's room about ten minutes later, approaching her bed cautiously.
+"How ya doin', CJ?"

-CJ looked over at Matt.
-Her demeanor had changed and she was feeling a little scared.
+Her demeanor had changed.
 "This is it, huh Cowboy?
 I'm about to be a Momma.
 You're about to be a Dadda."